cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ### Building permits

-The conversion of a porch, carport or garage into habitable space requires a permit.&nbsp; Electric and mechanical permits will be needed.&nbsp; A plumbing permit will be needed if a bathroom is being added, the washer/dryer is being relocated or any other fixture that requires water or has is being added or removed from the space.
+The conversion of a porch, carport or garage into habitable space requires a permit.
+Electric and mechanical permits will be needed.
+A plumbing permit will be needed if a bathroom is being added, the washer/dryer is being relocated or any other fixture that requires water or has is being added or removed from the space.
 If the converted space contains a gas water heater, be advised that new venting may be required for safety.

 #### Electric permits